Hattiesburg Area Historical Society...preserving local history and heritage since 1970

 • A gala opening is held for the newly restored downtown Historic Depot Intermodal Center.

-• The International Checker Hall of Fame in the city of Petal is destroyed by fire.
+• The International Checker Hall of Fame in the neighboring town of Petal is destroyed by fire.

 • Historic Hattiesburg High on Main Street is severely damaged by fire.